jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 * :ref:`how to handle Exceptions in programs with try...except...else<how to handle Exceptions (Errors) in programs>`
 * :ref:`how to raise TypeError<TypeError>`
 * :ref:`what you can do with Lists<lists>`
-* :ref:`how to test the calculator with lists<how to test the calculator with lists>`
+* :ref:`how to test the calculator with lists<how to make a calculator part 4>`
 * :ref:`how to use list comprehensions<list comprehensions>`

-:ref:`wpuld you like to test the calculator with your new found magic powers?<:ref:`would you like to test the Calculator now that you know more things?<how to make a calculator part 5>`>`
+:ref:`would you like to test the calculator with your new found magic powers?<how to make a calculator part 5>`

 -----